- This review contains affiliate links. Read more here.

 How Long Can You Leave a Puppy Alone in a Crate?

-We spoke to our partners at the ASPCA and the Humane Society for the full scoop on how to crate train a puppy, which you can read here.
+Wondering how to crate train a puppy, and how long the puppy can be left in the crate?
+Professional dog trainer Shoshi Parks provides the full scoop on how to crate train a puppy, which you can read here.

-To sum it up, crate training is important but starts out slow.
+To sum it up, crate training is important, but start out slow.
 Introduce your dog to the crate the first time with treats, and don’t close them in.
 Give them playtime in and near the crate.
 Then gradually build up to 10-15 minute intervals of crate time, sticking with these short periods of time until your doggie has adjusted.

-When your puppy can tolerate the shorter amount of time, leave them in the crate for increasingly long periods of time.
+When your puppy can tolerate the shorter amount of time, leave them in the crate for increasing periods of time.
 Eventually, your dog will become comfortable there.

 You’ll want to be home while initially crate training; don’t leave a young dog alone in a crate for the whole workday.
 (This would also be a long time for an older dog!)
 Be sure to give your new family member lots of attention and love when they’re not confined.